Pitching instruction is moving in a "more is more" direction.

 Chris O'Leary's 1-Pitcher Pitching Clinic

-If you asked me to give a pitching clinic, but limited me to one pitcher, that picture would be Justin Verlander.
+If you asked me to give a pitching clinic, but limited me to discussing just one pitcher, that pitcher would be Justin Verlander.

 Chris O'Leary's 1-Picture Pitching Clinic